 Now back to the age issue.
 As mentioned before, today there are multiple women in big roles who are at or over 35: Charlotte Flair is 36, Becky Lynch is 35, Asuka is 41.
 And there are other top women who aren’t 35 yet but are already the same age or older than several of their predecessors were when they left WWE: Bianca Belair is 33, Bayley is 32, and Alexa Bliss is 31.
 Rose who was the top woman in NXT is 32.
 But there’s already talk among fans on social media (no doubt accelerated by Banks rumored departure from WWE) and other corners of the internet that it’s time to move on from the quartet of Flair, Lynch, Banks, and Bayley, the Four Horsewomen of WWE.
 Bliss at 31 is already being booked as if her time at the top is on the clock if not over.
 Asuka, always one rung below Bliss and the Horsewomen, doesn’t look as if she’ll be more than a participant in big matches going forward.
 Within the Horsewomen Bayley has spent the last most of the last two years putting over Belair, as Lynch did in 2022 and Flair is rumored to be next up to do.
 Which begs the next big question: will women be allowed to get old at the top in pro wrestling now or will they be unceremoniously dumped and/or forced out in frustration again, albeit at five or six years older than the previous generations?

 Randy Orton main evented two pay per views and won a World Title at 40, then main evented again was slated to main event another one this year before he got injured at 42.
-HHH was 41 when he moved from full time to part time and continued to work big matches on pay per views until he was 50.
+HHH won a World Title at 41 then moved from full time to part time (where he won another World Title and main evented WrestleMania again at 46) and continued to work big matches on pay per views until he was 50.
 The Undertaker did the same at 45 and 55, respectively.
 John Cena main evented Summerslam and a whole leg of the WWE’s road show at 44.
 Chris Jericho was 47 when he last worked full time in WWE, was in a World Title Match at WrestleMania 28 when he was 42, and has gone on to be a headliner in AEW into his 50s.
 Jericho is the only one of the four who didn’t work straight through for 10 plus years, but even after taking breaks to work with his band he’d come right back in at the spot he held when he left.
 These men were all allowed to work through over a decade of peaks and valleys in performance, popularity, creative material, you name it.

-Then there’s Edge, who in his late 40s, and coming back after nine years off due to neck and back problems, won a Royal Rumble, main evented a WrestleMania and checked off a virtual bucket list of opponents from Roman Reigns to Seth Rollins to AJ Styles.
-Contrast that with James who in 2016 came back at 37 and never got higher than being an opponent of the month or participating in a multiwoman pay per view match before being released again at 42.
-And while to many the notion that Flair or Lynch would get canned or leave in frustration to make more money doing something else is insane, based on history until it doesn’t happen it’s not off the table.
+Then there’s Edge, who at 47 and after nine years off due to neck and back problems, won a Royal Rumble, main evented a WrestleMania and checked off a virtual bucket list of opponents from Roman Reigns to Seth Rollins to AJ Styles until he left for AEW at age 50.
+Contrast those with James who in 2016 came back at 37 and never got higher than being an opponent of the month or participating in a multiwoman pay per view match before being released again at 42.
+And while to many the notion that Flair or Lynch would get canned or leave in frustration to make more money doing something else is insane, based on history it’s not off the table.

 So will we see continued progress or not?
-Those two frontiers, time and money, are the ones that need to be inhabited next if we are.
-Based on whatever amateur math detective work you want to use Rose is making more from her subscriber site than she ever did from wrestling.
+Those two frontiers, time and money, are the ones that need to be broached next if we are.
+By her own testimony Rose is making more now than she ever did from wrestling.
 We know the same was and is true for outside income from the women who came before her as well.
 The Mandy Rose’s of the past, present and future should not need to do that kind of thing to make more money unless they just want to.
-Women in the business who work at the highest levels shouldn’t be forced into finding side income that they don’t want to pursue, while men of lesser station get paid more than them just for showing up and being a man.
-And lastly the women in wrestling should be allowed to have the same kind of long careers as their male counterparts, at whatever space on the card they occupy.
+Women in the wrestling business who work at the highest levels shouldn’t be forced into finding side income that could jeopardize their wrestling career, while men of equal or lesser station get paid more just for showing up and being a man.
+Women in wrestling should be allowed to have the same kind of long careers as their male counterparts, at whatever space on the card they occupy.
 Because at the end of the day the Mandy Rose story starts with inequality.
 She has to deal with the consequences of her decisions, and appears to be doing so just fine so far, but the environment that led to those decisions needs to be changed.

-And as it stands so far those changes only seem to come either through the benevolence of management when they decide it’s time to give the women more to do, or when a few women manage to secure more for the entire group while looking after their own interests.
+And as it stands so far those changes only seem to come either through the benevolence of management when and if they decide it’s time to give the women more to do, or when a few women manage to secure more for the entire group by furthering their own ambitions.
 In an industry that punishes any attempts at labor activism, be it individual or collective, some of this is on us as fans.
 You can’t pin your hopes on the performers and you should never pin them on management.
 Hopefully some good can come out of Mandy’s situation for the better but it’s gonna take everyone, including us.